computefoundation/gnu-linux-shell-scripting.packaged-solutions/locate/README.md

 Locate a file or directory from a database.

-This utility is created entirely with bash and grep, simple and fast.
+This utility is created entirely in bash with grep, simple and fast.

 ## Databases

 There are two databases, one for files and one for directories consisting of file and directory paths, respectively.
-The output paths used to populate them are defined in *updatedb*.
+They are populated by output paths defined in *updatedb*.

 *locate* searches the files database by default and the directories database with switch `-d`.

-*Note: The predefined output paths in updatedb and the precreated database directories dirsdb/ and filesdb/ are provided as examples.*
+*Note: The predefined output paths in **updatedb** and the precreated databases **dirsdb** and **filesdb** are provided just as examples.*

 ## Set up

-Three things have to be done to use locate:
+Three things have to be done to use *locate*:

 1. Assign the correct values for the variables in *CONSTANTS.sh*.
 2. Define the output paths in *updatedb*.